arkeodev/scraper/README.md

 The application is hosted at [https://scraper-web.streamlit.app/](https://scraper-web.streamlit.app/).

 ## Run from Local
-To run the Scraper Project locally, follow these steps:
+To run the mole locally, follow these steps:

 1. **Create a virtual Python environment**:
     ```bash